AMOS-2020-Team-7/process-miner/backend/README.md

 ## Process mining

-The actual process mining is done by the modules `minin.graphs` and `mining.metadata` whereas the first is used for creating graphs from the retrieved logs and the later for providing additional metadata.
+The actual process mining is done by the modules `mining.graphs` and `mining.metadata` whereas the first is used for creating graphs from the retrieved logs and the later for providing additional metadata.
 The Swagger UI at http://localhost:5000/apidocs/index.html provides documentation and also allows to test the endpoints that allow access to those modules functionalities.
 The Flask app has to run for the documentation to be accessible.